Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Limitations

 \section{Limitations}

-Note that we do not adopt child-performance annotated problems from learning science studies.
-This is done to avoid evaluating on examples that may have been included in the model's training data.
-Instead, we use insights from an aggregate of such research as background for the tests, for which we generate new data.
-Thus we cannot draw any parallels on the absolute performance in comparison with children, only on the presence or absence of each effect.
-Moreover, we do not consider the grade level of the problems (see, e.g., \citet{jiao2023automatic} for a generation method that does).
+We cannot draw any parallels on the absolute performance in comparison with children, only on the presence or absence of each effect.
+This is because the datasets used in the learning science studies were not available to us.
+The one exception was the data from \citet{Hegarty1995ComprehensionOA}, which we evaluate on in \cref{sec:human-data}.
+Moreover, we do not consider the grade level of the problems, but see \citet{jiao2023automatic} for a generation method that does.

 In selecting specific cognitive biases to study, we chose biases that are well-established in literature on human children and whose effects could be clearly associated with one of the steps of \cref{fig:solving-pyramid}.
-Another factor that fulfills these desiderata is the effect of explicit verbal cues \citep{Hudson1983CorrespondencesAN, vicente-etal-2007-influence}.\andreas{Could also say something about how factors like length and irrelevant information do not fulfill the desiderata} More fundamentally, a complete comparison of the biases between LLMs and humans would need to study biases that have been found in LLMs but are not necessarily present in humans.
-We do not take that direction into account, but we note that the number frequency effect reported by \citet{razeghi-etal-2022-impact} appears to be one such example.
+Another factor that fulfills these desiderata is the effect of explicit verbal cues \citep{Hudson1983CorrespondencesAN, vicente-etal-2007-influence}.
+More fundamentally, a complete comparison of the biases between LLMs and humans would need to study biases that have been found in LLMs but are not necessarily present in humans.
+We do not take that direction into account, but we note that the number frequency effect reported by \citet{razeghi-etal-2022-impact} might be one such example.\looseness=-1

+We did not use in-context examples in our evaluation since the addition of such may influence the results in ways that can be difficult to foresee.
+However, an interesting direction for future work could be to study whether cognitive biases can be controlled through specific choices of in-context examples or other prompts.

 We stress that the conceptualization in \cref{fig:solving-pyramid} is a simplified model of the solving process.
-For instance, it fails to account for shortcut strategies (see \cref{fn:shortcuts}) and it does not consider any propositional text-base representation \abu{text-based representation? andreas They call it text base, but we added the hyphen} which precedes the mental model representation in some other models \citep{Kintsch1985-KINUAS, Hegarty1995ComprehensionOA}.
+For instance, it fails to account for shortcut strategies (see \cref{fn:shortcuts}) and it does not consider any propositional text-base representation which precedes the mental model representation in some other models \citep{Kintsch1985-KINUAS, Hegarty1995ComprehensionOA}.
+We do not make any claims on the ability of LLMs to ``construct mental models'' in this work, although our results could potentially have such implications as was pointed out by a reviewer.
+See \cref{sec:mental-model-building} for a brief discussion.

 Finally and importantly, we only consider problems formulated in English.
 We note that some effects could vary across languages.
 For instance, the carry effect is more pronounced in German and other languages where the spelled-out order of tens and units is inverted in relation to Arabic numerical notation \citep{GOBEL201417}.
 Our generation pipeline can be straightforwardly adapted to other languages, and future work might consider doing so.